 The condition report will highlight any urgent issues in the house but won’t offer advice on the value of the property.
 This survey is more suited for new build homes that are in good condition, as the survey isn’t very in-depth.

-A RICS homebuyers survey for the average UK home can cost around £500, though you may pay between £325 and £900 depending on the size of your home and your location.
+A RICS HomeBuyers Report for the average UK home can cost around £500, though you may pay between £325 and £900 depending on the size of your home and your location.

-The cost of a homebuyer report will vary depending on the size, location and price of your house.
-Our research found a Homebuyer Report as low as £225 for the cheapest properties, up to nearly £2,000 for the most valuable homes.
+The homebuyers survey cost will vary depending on the size, location and price of your house.
+Our research found a homebuyers survey as low as £225 for the cheapest properties, up to nearly £2,000 for the most valuable homes.

 You will need a homebuyer report if the house you’re going to buy is a new build or relatively modern, built with common materials.